santunioni/FC-Challenges/module-docker-1/README.md

 How to test:

-- Build the docker image (skip this step if you prefer to download the image from docker.hub): `docker build . -t santunioni/hello-go:latest`
+- Build the docker image (skip this step if you prefer to download the image automatically from DockerHub): `docker build . -t santunioni/hello-go:latest`

 - Execute the image (lift a container): `docker run santunioni/hello-go:latest`